merrychrishna/mupen64plusStandalone351p351elec/README.md

 You're done.

-# If you have the Anbernic RG351V, use this instead.
+# If you have the Anbernic RG351V, use this instead:

 # https://github.com/merrychrishna/mupen64plusStandalone351V351elec